Business Plans

 (4) Passion and conviction—to help you get everyone on board in executing the strategy and plan to the best of their abilities.

+We’ve developed some 480 business and marketing and promotional plans--in all kinds of product and service categories.
 Some were done for well-established companies.
 Others were done for new companies, new products, and new services.
+More than a few of these highly-professional business plans have helped clients grow into spectacularly profitable companies.

 For examples, these strategies and plans have helped build dozens of Fortune-500 clients that include Kraft/General Foods, Shell Oil, Gallo Wine, Avon Products, and Bristol-Myers Squibb.

+Every plan we’ve developed taught us something new—what works, what doesn’t work, and what “rabbit-holes” to look out for.
 Wouldn’t it help your chances for success, and reduce your risk of failure, if all this big-league experience was brought to bear on your strategy and plan?
-(I’m sure it would!)
+(We are absolutely certain it would.)

 Here’s some other information about managing director Doug Hedlund to help you make your all-important planning decision:

-Santa Monica, CA 90404
+Santa Monica, CA 90401

 United States